Main content start

 CrowdStrike - Endpoint Protection

 Crowdstrike is a new type of anti-virus software that is can prevent more varied kinds of attacks.
 This has become necessary as viruses have gotten more sophisticated and can't always be prevented by traditional anti-virus software.
-All devices used for Stanford work can use Crowdstrike, and we have deployed to all Windows systems that have BigFIx installed.
-We will be deploying to Macs later in 2021 or you can install yourself by following the instructions at: https://uit.stanford.edu/service/edr/mac
+All devices used for Stanford work can use Crowdstrike, and we have deployed to all Windows and Mac systems.
+If needed, you can install yourself by following the instructions at: https://uit.stanford.edu/service/edr/mac

 Read more about CrowdStrike.